 Having the outline completed meant I could now flesh out the scenes and fill in the story between them.

-Much time was spent going through my story writing tips and making sure all the facts were correct.
+Much time was spent going through my story writing tips and making sure all the facts - and the plot development - were correct.
 The threads of fantasy needed to be woven in as seamlessly as possible.

 When the first draft was finished, I laid it aside for a couple of weeks, after which I returned to the manuscript for editing.